 HHH is less of a standalone game and more of a collection of arcade experiences.
 Think of it like a VR sandbox that’s will with an insane amount of different guns you can wield and plenty of bipedal hotdogs that need killing.

-Sprint Vector is an arcade racing game played in VR that has you using gestures in order to control your character’s movement.
+Sprint Vector is an arcade racing game played in VR that has you using gestures to control your character’s movement.
 You’ll be competing against enemy AI and other players online, in races which put your parkour skills to the ultimate test.
-While power-ups prevent the game from ever taking itself too serious, there is a steep learning curve with mastering Sprint Vector’s techniques.
+While power-ups prevent the game from ever taking itself too seriously, there is a steep learning curve with mastering Sprint Vector’s techniques.

 Speed is gained by swinging your arms, turns are performed by braking with one arm and still moving with the other, and wall climbing is executed by reaching up over your head.
 If you’re a VR veteran or someone that’s looking to work up a sweat, this game provides a thrilling fast-paced experience that will have you feeling like a rollerblading god.